Kibbey Wagner, PLLC | July 12, 2022 | Car Accidents

 In general, if no one is seriously injured in the accident, and the damage to your car is minimal, an automobile accident is deemed minor.
-In these kinds of cases, it is possible that your insurance coverage will cover your damages, and you will be able to move on with your life.
+In these kinds of cases, it is possible that your insurance coverage will cover your economic and non-economic damages, and you will be able to move on with your life.

 However, for the reasons below, it could be in your best interests to seek the advice of legal counsel from a personal injury attorney who can assist you in determining the specifics of your accident.